pawelniewie/pawelniewiadomski.com/_posts/2016-08-13-calling-serviceses-asynchronously-in-java.md

 Of course our application needs to be a REST service.
 For the sake of presentation services that are being called will be mocked.

-You can [jump right to the code](https://github.com/pawelniewie/calling-services-asynchronously/tree/master/java) or read about the most interesting part (executing and mointoring tasks):
+You can [jump right to the code](https://github.com/pawelniewie/calling-services-asynchronously/tree/master/java) or read about the most interesting part (executing and monitoring tasks):

 ```java
 package async.aggregate;